-Nevertheless, current reality reinforces my long-held view that despite constant government meddling with the rules, super remains the BEST place to invest (as much as you can afford to) up to the ill-considered legislated \$1.6 million TBC per person.
-This is a vital pillar for a happy retirement.
+Nevertheless, current reality reinforces my long-held view that despite constant government meddling with the rules, super remains the best place to invest (as much as you can afford) up to the ill-considered legislated \$1.6 million TBC per person.
+This is a crucial pillar for a happy retirement.

-And as we also all need to live somewhere, the other pillar of a happy and comfortable retirement is the ability to fund a suitable home.
+As we also all need to live somewhere, the other pillar of a happy and comfortable retirement is the ability to fund a suitable home.

-Having BOTH these assets covered will provide access to strategies to move funds between super and your home - and even back to super (thanks to the new Downsizer super contribution rules) and ensure with some careful planning that you have the BEST retirement possible.
+Having both of these assets covered will provide access to strategies to move funds between super and your home - and even back to super (thanks to the new Downsizer Super Contribution rules) - and ensure with some careful planning that you have the best retirement possible.